willjasen/website/content/posts/entropy.md

 {{< katex >}}

-*This article was originally published on March 19, 2014*
+*This article was originally published on March 19, 2014 in correspondence with a talk I gave*

 After one late night attempting to explain the laws of information entropy, I decided to write an article to sum it up (literally).